CDG Casting Awards Honors UK’s Best Casting Directors

-Once it is clear which roles are filled and which are not, the casting director then informs talent agencies about available parts, often by utilizing an online casting service such as Voices (for voice-over), Casting Networks (for commercial work), or Breakdown Express (for film and television).
+Once it is clear which roles are filled and which are not, the casting director then informs talent agencies about available parts, often by utilizing an online casting service.
 If the production is huge, open casting calls may be necessary to attract more interested actors.

 11. Conduct auditions

 Finally, the casting director is at the casting panel to conduct interviews and auditions for each part.
 Together with the director, they make recommendations for each speaking part and at times ask the actors to do additional tasks to see each range of abilities.
 This requires a strong instinct for acting talent, an innate skill that can be fine-tuned and developed over time.
 In fact, starting as an actor can lead to a career as a casting director.
 Casting director Kim Petrosky notes in Tanja Crouch’s book 100 Careers in Film and Television that acting classes help casting directors understand the acting process and recognize talent.

 Headshots, resumes, acting reels, and audition tapes are another part of the audition process.
 The casting director sorts through them all with the director, based on the number of roles necessary.
 Afterward, the casting director may need to hold callbacks to ensure that the actors are perfect for the job.
 The director and producers then make the final selections.

 Negotiation and organizational skills are also invaluable for agreeing actors’ fees and arranging the terms and conditions of their contracts.
 The casting director is in charge of offering each actor their appropriate fee to appear in the film.
 They then discuss this with the actors’ agents, keeping an eye on the casting budget.